Bridging the Gap Between Patient-specific and Patient-independent Seizure Prediction via Knowledge Distillation

 The choice of loss function for $\mathcal{L}_{div}$: Next, we specify three different choices of $F(\cdot)$ for Bregman divergence.
 Based on the choice of $F(\cdot)$, the resulting Bregman divergence losses are mean squared error loss, logistic loss, and Kullback–Leibler (KL) divergence.
 The experimental result is given in Table \ref{tab:ablation_loss}.
 The best performance of among the results using different loss functions is marked in bold.
 We can observe from this table that KL divergence and the logistic loss yield similar performance while MSE yields slightly worse results than the other two losses.
 We hypothesize that KL divergence and logistic loss are asymmetric and thus work better with the proposed training scheme.
-In particular, our training scheme distills knowledge bi-directional, with one iteration of the P model learning from the C model and vice versa in the next iteration.
+In particular, our training scheme distills knowledge bi-directionally, we update the parameters of one of the two models using gradient calculated from a mini-batch and update the other with momentum update and do the opposite in the next iteration.
 The asymmetric nature of the loss better enables learning iteratively rather than the co-learning effect of the mean squared error (MSE) loss.
 Nevertheless, the proposed training scheme is robust to the choice of loss functions.

 The temperature $T$: The pool model embeds class relationships prior into the customized model's logit layer geometry with proper tuning of the temperature hyper-parameter \cite{tang2020understanding}.
 We show the impact of different temperatures on our proposed training scheme.
 The result is shown in Table \ref{tab:ablation_temperature}.
-The number in the parentheses indicates performance comparison against the baseline method trained with a naive approach.
+The number in the parentheses indicates performance comparison against the baseline method trained with a regular approach.
 Green color indicates performance improvement while red color indicates performance degradation and grey color indicates same as baseline.
-As can be seen, when the temperature takes values one and four, our proposed training scheme consistently brings performance improvement over the naive training approach on all baseline methods.
-When $T=8$, the proposed training scheme yields slightly worse FPR on Xu \textit{et al.}'s approach and sensitivity on Zhang \textit{et al.}'s approach.
-Our proposed training scheme still improves the overall performance.
+As can be seen, when the temperature takes different values, our proposed training scheme consistently brings performance improvement over the regular training approach on all baseline methods.
+Our proposed training scheme improves the overall performance.
 Results show that our proposed training scheme is robust in the choice of temperature, and the best result is achieved when $T=4$.